NikolaiRadke/Noko/mp3/README.md

 | 110     | Birthday song            |

 011-110 has been spoken by my fellow actor [Carsten Caniglia](http://www.carstencaniglia.com).
 Why?
-He has done a great job - moreover i don't want to listen to my own voice every day, especially when development takes more than a year!
+He has done a great job - moreover I don't want to listen to my own voice every day, especially when development takes more than a year!
+(Ian said I sound really weird in real life.
+Thanks, mate.)

 ###Your own voice set
 See [ENGLISH.md](https://github.com/NikolaiRadke/NOKO/blob/master/mp3/ENGLISH.md) for details.